 Who We Are

 Starling Yards is a family-operated farm located just outside of Red Hook Village, in the beautiful Hudson Valley.
 The farm was started by Thad Simerly and Kimberley Hart, visual artists turned growers who have a passion for food and sustainable agriculture.
-Together they grow over one hundred varieties of vegetables and pastured eggs for their CSA and select restaurants throughout the Hudson Valley and New York City.
-The farm is also home to a budding flock of sheep and the occasional group of pastured pigs.
+They specialize in bringing unique and distinctive vegetable to chefs and select restaurants throughout the Hudson Valley and New York City.

 Kimberley began farming at Queens County Farm, a public, not-for-profit, sustainable farm that focuses on market gardening and small-scale livestock husbandry.
 It was there that she fell in love with the rigors and rhythms of farm work.
 In addition to her field experiences, she has completed courses at Cornell University, Hawthorne Valley Farm and has participated in numerous farming conferences throughout the country.
 Kimberley is in charge of vegetable and greenhouse operations, in addition to the nuts and bolts of farm planning and CSA management.
 Originally from Northern California, Kimberley holds a Masters Degree in Sculpture from the Rhode Island School of Design and exhibits regularly at a gallery in New York City.